ksdbh/RAGEdu-starter/docs/faq.md

 # FAQ

-Q: Can I run this without AWS?
+Q: Can I use OpenAI instead of Bedrock?
 A: Yes.
-The scaffold includes mocks and stubs (MockCognitoClient, StubEmbeddings, in-memory DB).
-Set USE_IN_MEMORY_DB=1.
+Set BACKEND_LLM_PROVIDER to openai and provide OPENAI_API_KEY.

-Q: How do I switch to real OpenSearch or Bedrock?
+Q: Does this store student data?
-A: Provide proper AWS credentials and update the adapter implementations.
-See docs/aws/integrations.md and infra/.
+A: The scaffold stores minimal metadata.
+For production, review data handling and retention policies.

 Where to edit

 !!! info "Where to edit"
-- FAQ: docs/faq.md
+    Source: docs/faq.md